ellcrane/will-it-close/README.md

 <!-- ![Closed restaurants](images/5_map.png) -->
 <img src="images/5_map.png" width="600"/>

-After slicing this data down to only those businesses I was interested in, restaurants in the US that were still in business, I had ~35,000 businesses.
-The restaurants were in 6 major cities, but the final model would be able to make predictions on restaurants in any location.
+After slicing this data down to only those businesses I was interested in: 1) restaurants 2) in the US 3) that were still in business/open, I had ~35,000 businesses.
+The restaurants were in 6 major cities, but the final model made predictions on restaurants in any location.

 <!-- ![Closed restaurants](images/4_700_closed.png) -->
 <img src="images/4_700_closed.png" width="600"/>

 I then used the Google Maps API to get the updated information on if the restaurants were still open or closed.
 About 2% or 700 restaurants had closed in that 4 month period from January 2018 to May 2018.
+I used the Google Maps API instead of Yelp because Google Maps had a 150,000/day query limit, while Yelp had a 5,000/day limit.

 ### Yelp Academic Dataset - Basic Information
 <!-- ![Closed restaurants](images/6_yelp.png) -->